-\subsection{Information inequalities for a secret key agreement}
+\subsection{Information Inequalities for a Secret Key Agreement}

-In this section we prove some information theoretic inequalities that hold true for the objects involved in a communication protocol: the inputs given to Alice and Bob, the transcript of the communication, and the final result computed by Alice and Bob.
+In this section we prove some information-theoretic inequalities that hold true for the objects involved in a communication protocol: the inputs given to Alice and Bob, the transcript of the communication, and the final result computed by Alice and Bob.

 The intuitive meaning of the argument below can be explained as follows.
 We would like to reduce every transcript of a communication protocol to a ``natural'' form, where the complexity profile for the triple